-The most important service that an HR leader can bring to a firm is the willingness to listen to every single employee.
+The most important service that a leader can bring to a firm is the willingness to listen to every single employee.
 They are empathetic and understanding, happy to understand workers from every walk of life.
-Employees in every department have value; the best HR leaders, therefore, will strive to maximize, engage, and retain every worker. -Vivek Kumar, CEO of Qlicket
+Employees in every department have value; the best leaders, therefore, will strive to maximize, engage, and retain every worker. -Vivek Kumar, CEO of Qlicket

 5. Technically Skilled

 Technical skills are equally as important as soft skills when it comes to being an HR leader.
-These skills will help a good HR leader think critically and creatively about how to create policies or programs which can prevent problems from happening.
+These skills will help a good human resources leader think critically and creatively about how to create policies or programs which can prevent problems from happening.

-Technical skills are a must-have foundation, and behavioral skills allow HR leaders to be effective communicators, ethical stewards, internal consultants and overseers of global and cultural effectiveness.
-HR leaders are more effective when they are hired by organizations who embrace the strategic partnership that HR can bring to the executive leadership of an organization.
+Technical skills are a must-have foundation, and behavioral skills allow leaders to be effective communicators, ethical stewards, internal consultants, and overseers of global and cultural effectiveness.
+Leaders are more effective when they are hired by organizations that embrace the strategic partnership that HR can bring to the executive leadership of an organization.

 –Deb Cohen, PhD., Author, Professor, and former SHRM Executive